STORIS/mvom/website/docs/01 - Introduction/03 - Setup and Configuration.md

 1. [Rocket MultiValue Integration Server](https://www.rocketsoftware.com/products/rocket-multivalue-integration-server) (MVIS)
 2. Account created, configured, and operational in MVIS for use with the REST server functionality
    - Configuring an account is outside the scope of this documentation.
 Please consult the Rocket documentation for guidance on configuring an account in MVIS.
-3. A REST Server `Subroutine Resource` definition for the MVOM MultiValue server BASIC subroutine configured in MVIS.
+3. A REST Server `Subroutine Resource` definition for the MVOM MultiValue server BASIC subroutine configured in MVIS

 :::info
 MVOM was created before the MultiValue Integration Server Admin had an API available which allowed for configuration.
 In a future release, we will look to automate the manual process defined below.